CarolTeo11/Capstone-20.1/README.md

 depressed: target data, with [Zero: No depressed] and [One: depressed] (Binary for target class)

-The data was split 70-30 into the train and test sets.
+The data was split 70-30 into the train and test sets but "stratify = y" to ensure the proportion of depressed does not change despite the split.

 ### Methodology